Createdd/Writing/2020/articles/lockdownYes.md

 ### Regarding body activation

-The other issues stems from less overall movement.
+The other issues stem from less overall movement.
 Normally you would travel to the office, going for food, going to meetings, etc. All those movements are reduced to walk from the kitchen to the living room (or something similar).
 This sometimes dramatic change in movement leads to various health issues.
-Therefore a new way for moving the body needs to be implemented to cope with this stress.
+Therefore a new way of moving the body needs to be implemented to cope with this stress.

 As mentioned before, getting some outdoor walks is a great way that can be combined to also meet people.
-Walking is also a great activity because you can evcen do it when you are not in perfect physical health.
+Walking is also a great activity because you can even do it when you are not in perfect physical health.
 Apart from that experimenting at home with new ways of movement.
-You shall not be limited with traditional approaches.
+You shall not be limited to traditional approaches.
 Check out Ido Portal to get inspiration.
 Yet again, the limitation allows you to explore new and even more efficient ways of handling life.
 You don't need to spend time traveling but rather just get the amount of time necessary for your body.

 ## Mental health